-Where does our body takes energy from? first Carbs, then protein and fat, right?
+Where does our body take energy from? first Carbs, then protein and fat, right?
 But if there are not enough carbs, it uses more fat… we will go through this in another post.

-Remembering my Grand Parents who were farmers raising cow for dairy and meat, pigs, chickens, a few cereal fields and a nice sized vegetable garden (100% organic)
+Remembering my Grand Parents who were farmers raising cows for dairy and meat, pigs, chickens, a few cereal fields, and a nice sized vegetable garden (100% organic)

-I remember my Mom was always anxious by their diet:
+I remember my Mom was always anxious about their diet:

 - Breakfast 5:30am

 - 6 eggs in winter, 4 in Summer

 - a thin slice of bread heavily covered with rendered lard – called saindoux

 - A large bowl of homemade cottage cheese